-A garden suite is permitted on a property designated as agricultural subject to the following criteria:
+A garden suite is permitted on a property subject to the following criteria:

-- The subject lot contains an existing, occupied dwelling, the garden suite will be permitted by a temporary use by-law pursuant to Section 39 of the Planning Act, (RSO 1990). - The garden suite is compatible with adjacent uses. - The garden suite is located within close proximity to the existing dwelling, uses the same driveway to access, and ties in to an existing water supply and sewage system. - The lot size is suitable for water supply and sewage disposal to the satisfaction of the Huron County Health Unit. - The garden suite complies with the Minimum Distance Separation (MDS) formulae.
+- The subject lot contains an existing, occupied dwelling, the garden suite will be permitted by a temporary use by-law pursuant to Section 39 of the Planning Act, (RSO 1990). - The garden suite is compatible with adjacent uses. - The garden suite is located within close proximity to the existing dwelling, uses the existing driveway to access - The lot must be suitable for accommodating water and septic services before a garden suite is considered and where possible these services should be obtained from existing systems.

+- The garden suite complies with the Minimum Distance Separation (MDS) formulae.
 Where the existing dwelling does not meet the minimum distance separation requirements, the garden suite shall not further reduce the existing separation. - No consent, including consent for mortgage or charge, will be granted for the garden suite.
+(As amended by OPA #11)